deanerik/academic-kickstart2/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Doctor of Philosophy, Environmental Science" institution = "University of Toronto 2022" year = ""
+  course = "Doctor of Philosophy" institution = "University of Toronto 2022" year = ""